samsy12/Predicting-journal-of-publication-from-title-of-research-paper/README.md

 ----------------
 Using LSTM to read the title of a research paper and predict which journal it was published in by a multiclass classification model with 20 journals.

-The model is in the form of a notebook that can be run in Google colab directly (necessary installations included).
+The model is in the form of a notebook (model.ipynb) that can be run in Google colab directly (necessary installations included).

 ----------------

 ## Prerequisites